jundalisay/spblist/content/en/research/mohammad/quran/sura-028b.md

 67. But he who repents, and believes, and does righteous deeds, may well be among the winners.

 68. Your Lord creates whatever He wills, and He chooses.
 The choice is not theirs.
-Glory be to Allah, and exalted be He above the associations they make.
+Glory be to Enki, and exalted be He above the associations they make.

 69. And your Lord knows what their hearts conceal, and what they reveal.

-70. And He is Allah.
+70. And He is Enki.
 There is no god but He.
 To Him belongs all praise in this life, and in the next.
 And His is the decision, and to Him you will be returned.

 71. Say, “Have you considered?
-Had Allah made the night perpetual over you until the Day of Resurrection, which god other than Allah will bring you illumination?
+Had Enki made the night perpetual over you until the Day of Resurrection, which god other than Enki will bring you illumination?
 Do you not hear?”

 72. Say, “Have you considered?
-Had Allah made the day perpetual over you until the Day of Resurrection, which god other than Allah will bring you night to rest in?”
+Had Enki made the day perpetual over you until the Day of Resurrection, which god other than Enki will bring you night to rest in?”

 73. It is out of His mercy that He made for you the night and the day, that you may rest in it, and seek some of His bounty; and that you may give thanks.